alexch/codelikethis/public/projects/rpn_calculator.md

 (If we are using GitHub Classroom, you will get your own personal repo to clone instead.)

+Install the test runner (and any other required packages) with `npm install`

 Start with this definition in `calculator.js`:

 ```